 Fluorescein angiography may be used to examine the blood vessels.

-The retina will generally recover if the blood pressure is controlled.
-However, some patients with grade 4 retinopathy will have permanent damage to the optic nerve or macula.
+In most cases, the retina will heal if the blood pressure is controlled.
+However, some people with grade 4 retinopathy will have lasting damage to the optic nerve or macula.

 Klig JE.
 Ophthalmologic complications of systemic disease.
 Emerg Med Clin North Am.
 2008;26(1):217-231.

 Rogers AH.
 Hypertensive retinopathy.
 In: Yanoff M, Duker JS, eds.
 Ophthalmology.
 4th ed.
 St. Louis, MO: Elsevier Mosby; 2013:chap 6.17.